Sometimes when I try to apply a hook, just to realise it's supposed to be in a module file.

 }

-For hooks used by third-party modules, you need to check the code used to invoke them.
-Chances are that only alter hooks are invoked for themes, but in some cases also other hooks could be implemented by themes.
+For hooks used by contributed modules, you need to check the code used to invoke hooks.
+Chances are that, for themes, only the alter hooks are invoked; in some cases, other hooks could be implemented by themes.

 Keep in mind that in the case of themes, not all the enabled themes are checked for hook implementations, contrary to what happens with modules.
 Only the currently used theme and the base themes are checked, as done from the Views module.